Don't miss updates Subscribe

-Personalization goes beyond simply putting a name into an email or text message, even though this is a part of basic personalization.
+Personalization goes beyond simply putting a name into an email or text message, though this is a basic part of it.
 Data is central to personalization, but before jumping in, know what you mean to accomplish with the data you’re working with.

 Uncommon Goods has invested in a more data minded culture, by inferring information from customer behavior.
 Though it doesn’t come easily.
 “Designing data is something you have to actively do.”
 Find the data structure that will reflect what customers are actually doing.

 Personalization strategies can be a trial and error process for retailers.
-Uncommon Goods has found that they should avoid a standardized approach to personalization.
-Every consumer journey is unique.
+Uncommon Goods has found that they should avoid a standardized approach, as every consumer journey is unique.
 Additionally, customer segmentation needs to go beyond merchandise categories.

 In the quest for personalization, Abercrombie & Fitch struggled most with shifting away from a creative-led process to a more nimble design system for personalization teams to operate within a framework.
 They worked on mapping out the customer journey via brand and customer segment.

 Capsule has also had success with cross-departmental collaboration to encourage personalization.
 Working in tandem, personalization pods can map out customer journeys manually and learn to speak the same language as what the consumer is experiencing and looking for.

 Using the right technology, one company that has seen a lot of success with personalization is Jenson USA.
 They personalize search by segment.
 This has led to an uplift in annual revenue by 5% and an increase in revenue per visit by 8.5%.

 Ultimately, personalization is a layered process for which retailers must engage with extensive data and research to thrive.
 Our panel agrees that it is a key part of modern ecommerce, as customers are expecting more and more from ecommerce brands and online journeys.